PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

 (You can copy paste code you've already written though!)

-We make a code-word that holds onto the number 12.
+We make a code-word called "number".
+The equal sign means after the "code-word" means "hold onto a copy of the number 12".

+We then print out the number `print(number)`.

-We add `+` 5 to the stuff inside of `number`.
+We add `+` 5 to the number inside of the variable called `number` and then print the result of that addition using `print(number + 5)`.

 We also multiply `*` (using a weird star symbol `*`) the *value* (stuff inside of `number`), and then print it.